Fireside

 merge religion with

-politics in order to acquire ULTIMATE control over minions, three
+politics in order to acquire control over parliament and three nations.

 I guess the thing that bothers me